ssec/polar2grid/py/polar2grid/doc/source/glue_scripts/viirs2ninjo.rst

     Force processing of navigation sets to happen serially instead of in parallel.
 This does not affect the `--num-procs` option described above.

-.. cmdoption:: --no-pseudo

-    Don't create any pseudo-bands possible by the frontend.
-See the
-    |this_frontend| documentation for more information on the
-    pseudo-bands it creates.

-.. cmdoption:: --nc <ncml template>

-    Force the NCML template that the AWIPS backend uses.
-See the :doc:`AWIPS Backend Documentation <../backends/awips_netcdf>` for more
-    information.

-.. cmdoption:: --backend-config <backend configuration>

-    Specify the backend configuration to use.
-The default is determined by the backend.
-Backends can load pre-made configurations that are packaged with polar2grid.
-Backends can also load properly formatted CSV files if an absolute or relative path is specified.
-See the |this_backend| for more information.

 .. cmdoption:: --rescale-config <rescale configuration>